libplctag/libplctag/README.md

 ## License

-See the file LICENSE for our legal disclaimers of responsibility, fitness or merchantability of this library as well as your rights with regards to use of this library.
-This code is licensed under the GNU LGPL.
+See the license files (LICENSE.MPL or LICENSE.LGPL) for our legal disclaimers of responsibility, fitness or merchantability of this library as well as your rights with regards to use of this library.
+This code is dual licensed under the Mozilla Public License 2.0 or the GNU Lesser/Library General Public License 2 or later (LGPL 2+).

 ## Attributions and Trademarks